sahangit/Sri-lankan-Cricket-payer-match-stats./README.md

 # Sri-lankan-Cricket-payer-match-stats.
-This is the data cleaning and merging part of a larger project.
+This is the data cleaning and merging part of a private project for one of my friends.